-Near the coast and beach the village retains its ancient medieval layout with the ramparts that still surround the oldest part of Castelsardo, known as Pianedda this is an ancient fishing village.
+The Sardinian village of Castelsardo retains its ancient medieval layout, with the ramparts still surrounding the oldest part of Castelsardo - known as Pianedda this part of the town is an ancient fishing village.

 The stronghold that stands on top of the hill is reached by climbing up towards the ancient walls and along the alleys and narrow steps until you reach the ancient village of "Anglona", located around the Doria castle which was built at the highest point of the rocky hillside.